Common Bottlenose Dolphin

 Shipboard Studies

-NOAA Fisheries conducts research cruises to collect information on bottlenose dolphins’ habitat preferences and feeding ecology.
+NOAA Fisheries conducts research cruises to collect information on bottlenose dolphins’ habitat preferences, feeding ecology, and distribution.
 Cruises help us estimate the abundance of the dolphins in coastal and offshore waters.
 Genetic sampling is used to study population structure and better understand the boundaries between different populations.
 Information from this research can then be used in management actions to protect these animals.

 Stock Assessments